JHeirons/skycademy-guide/9-launch.md

 16. Do a final check to make sure you are still getting a signal.
 17. Let go of the balloon to launch!

+TRACKING THE FLIGHT

+The time the balloon takes to launch, ascend to maximum height, burst, descend slowly via parachute, and land is about 2.5 hours.
+You therefore have plenty of time to track the payload in the following ways:

+TRACKER BOX - **link to article on making the tracker box** will continue to decode flight data and give you read outs for current altitude.

+LAPTOP WITH A DATA ROAMING WIFI DONGLE - having roaming internet connectivity will enable you to log on to HABHUB and track your flight on a map overlay with a predicted landing point.
+The live predictions can change quite considerably during a flight, so you should only start to pay attention once the balloon has burst and is descending.

+ANDROID PHONE - **[not sure what to put here James]**